All Eyes On Germany As Bundesliga Football Returns - UrduPoint

 All Eyes On Germany As Bundesliga Football Returns

-The Bundesliga returns to action on Saturday with the resumption of the first top European league since the coronavirus lockdown watched closely to see if it provides a blueprint for other competitions
+The Bundesliga on Saturday became the first major European football league to return to action since the coronavirus lockdown, with teams playing in empty, echoing stadiums

-Berlin, (APP - UrduPoint / Pakistan Point News - 16th May, 2020 ) :The Bundesliga returns to action on Saturday with the resumption of the first top European league since the coronavirus lockdown watched closely to see if it provides a blueprint for other competitions.
+Berlin, (APP - UrduPoint / Pakistan Point News - 16th May, 2020 ) :The Bundesliga on Saturday became the first major European football league to return to action since the coronavirus lockdown, with teams playing in empty, echoing stadiums.

-Matches will be played behind closed doors and players and coaches, who have been in quarantine for the past week, must follow stringent hygiene guidelines.
+In the standout match of the day, Borussia Dortmund hosted Schalke 04 in the Ruhr derby in the cavernous Signal Iduna Park, which would normally have been packed with 82,000 spectators.

-In the highlight of six matches on Saturday, Borussia Dortmund host Schalke 04 in the Ruhr Derby at 1330 GMT, a fixture that would normally attract an 82,000 crowd to Signal Iduna Park.
+Instead no more than 300 people were in the stadium and the only sound when Norwegian forward Erling Braut Haaland scored the opening goal for Dortmund in the first half was the players' voices.

-But supporters will be locked out -- Germans are calling them "Geisterspiele", or ghost games.
+Professional football returned to western Europe earlier in the day as the second-tier Bundesliga 2 resumed with four matches.

 Although Germany has suffered far fewer deaths from coronavirus than other large European countries, it is still too dangerous for crowds to return.